MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Changed**

 * Used a dedicated ``bss`` section to load characters from an external font instead of using the java heap.

+LLAPIs
+""""""

+**Added**

+* Some new functions are mandatory: see header files list, tag *mandatory*.
+* Some new functions are optional: see header files list, tag *optional*.
+* Some header files list the libraries ``ej.api.microui`` and ``ej.api.drawing`` natives.
+Provided by Abstraction Layer implementation module `com.microej.clibrary.llimpl#microui`_.
+* Some header files list the drawing algorithms the platform can implement; all algorithms are optional.
+* Some header files list the internal Graphics Engine software algorithms the platform can call.

+**Changed**

+* All old header files and functions have been renamed or shared.
+* See :ref:`Migration notes<section_ui_migration_llapi_13x>` that describe the available changes in LLAPI.

+.. _com.microej.clibrary.llimpl#microui: https://repository.microej.com/modules/com/microej/clibrary/llimpl/microui

 [12.1.5] - 2020-10-02
 =====================